 Business Continuity vs. Disaster Recovery: What's the Difference?

-Writer: seo coderseo coder
+- seo coder

 Many people think that Business Continuity and Disaster Recovery are one and the same thing.
 However, they may sound similar when there are a lot of differences between them.
 That is why it is important to understand that real differences could be critical factors that save your business when disaster strikes.